Cognigy/Documentation/docs/en/docs/live-agent/settings/account-settings.md

 ### Auto Set Away

-The **Auto Set Away** option is used to automatically set the human agent as away when they are not active.
+The **Auto Set Away** option is used to automatically set the human agent as away when they are not active after the amount of time in minutes specified.
-This means the agent is not performing any action into the browser window while it is opened.
+This means the agent is not performing any action in the browser window while it is opened.
 When the agent performs an action, it will be set back to online state automatically.

 - Click **Disable Auto Set Away**, in case you do not want to use this option.